ToastyBuns3939/shinysong-translate/README.md

 <img align="center" src=/Images/example.png>

-3. The game should be patched now
+3. The game should be patched now.
+Keep the translation files updated by periodically downloading the **scsp_localify** folder from this github repository

 # Special Thanks to